Learning under Distributional Drift: Prequential Reproducibility as an Intrinsic Statistical Resource: Problem Setup

 Endogenous drift thus produces a closed-loop system in which learner and environment co-evolve.
 If $F$ is independent of~$u_t$, the setting reduces to non-stationary optimization with purely exogenous drift.
-If $F$ is constant, it reduces to the classical i.i.d.\ regime.
+If $F$ is constant, it reduces to the classical iid\ regime.
 The general case---where both influences are present---yields an evolving distributional flow driven jointly by background change and policy-induced perturbations.

-A natural question is whether such coupling might guide the process toward a performative equilibrium, so that policy-induced drift $\kappa_t^{(\mathcal M)}$ eventually vanishes.
-In general, this need not occur.
-The joint evolution of $(f_t,\theta_t)$ is not assumed to be a gradient flow on a shared potential, and the environment map $F$ need not be contractive.
-Even when fixed points exist, stochasticity, misspecification, or misaligned objectives can yield persistent cycles or wandering trajectories.
-Prior work on performative prediction typically imposes strong stability conditions to study equilibria \citep{Perdomo2020}.
-Our analysis instead addresses the generic case in which the learner--environment system continues to move along the statistical manifold and the cumulative motion grows with~$T$.
+A related question is whether such coupling might guide the process toward a performative equilibrium, so that policy-induced drift \(\kappa^{(M)}_t\) eventually vanishes.
+In some settings this may occur, in which case the policy-sensitive contribution to one-step distributional motion correspondingly disappears.
+In general, however, we do not assume such convergence.
+The joint evolution of \((f_t,\theta_t)\) is not assumed to be a gradient flow on a shared potential, and the environment map \(F\) need not be contractive.
+Even when fixed points exist, stochasticity, misspecification, exogenous change, or misaligned objectives can yield persistent cycles or wandering finite-horizon trajectories.
+Prior work on performative prediction typically imposes stability conditions to study equilibria \citep{Perdomo2020}.
+Our analysis instead addresses the moving regime itself, in which the learner--environment system may continue to move along the statistical manifold and prequential step-to-step reproducibility is governed by the corresponding motion rate.

 With the dynamics specified, we now express the relevant statistical quantities along the evolving trajectory.
 The parameter space $\Theta$ carries the Fisher--Rao metric $g_\theta$ and geodesic distance~$d_F$ introduced in Section~\ref{sec:preliminaries}.
 All norms, distances, and path lengths are understood with respect to this metric, with local equivalence and curvature bounds provided by the regularity conditions.

-Our focus is the trajectory--averaged generalization gap $\widehat R_T - R_T$, the natural notion of generalization under closed-loop drift where both $(f_t)$ and $(\theta_t)$ evolve over time.
-Define
+We will keep two distinct effects separate.
+The first is the usual sampling fluctuation.
+Even if the data--generating law were fixed, the empirical trajectory average need not equal its conditional expectation.
+The second is geometric.
+As $\theta_t$ moves, the population risk of a \emph{within-step fixed} predictor can change from one step to the next.